damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 ### Review apps

 But I don’t just want to trust reading the code, I want to see it live in a production-like environment.
-When a new change is pushed to our branch this change will automatically be deployed to our Kubernetes cluster in a special app called a Review App, created just for this branch.
+When a new change is pushed to our branch this change will automatically be deployed to our Kubernetes cluster in a special one-time app called a Review App, created just for this branch.
 Right from the merge request, we see a new status telling us that it’s been deployed, and a convenient link to the actual app.
 Let’s take a look.

 > * Click on external link to review app (if it is not updated, go to the review app deployment history, find the second-last item and re-deploy.

 ### Merge to `master`

-This is what we just created, automatically deployed to Kubernetes to make our review easier.
+This is what we just created, automatically deployed to Kubernetes to give high fidelity reviews much earlier in your development process.
 It looks great so let’s click the Accept Merge Request button to merge the changes into the `master` branch.

 > * Click Accept Merge Request (no need to click remove source branch)